danthegoodman1/SQLGateway/README.md

 The idea was to keep the HTTP layer out of the way and make it feel like you are talking to a normal SQL database.

 Now we can connect the two worlds of WASM-runtimes and SQL databases without vendor lock-in!

+_Note: WASM is not the limitation itself, but often the implementation of WASM runtimes do not support TCP connections due to using pre-made execution environments like the v8 engine.
+I'm not a WASM/WASI expert, but I know they usually can't talk raw TCP :P_

 Some WASM runtimes that can now use SQL databases: